SlavenIvanov/nexo-task/README.md

 This is a simple app that allows you to monitor ETH transactions in real-time.
 As well as save said transactions based on real-time, configurable filters.

-This app has been made as part of a technical interview by Nexo, following the [task definition](./docs/TASK.md).
+This app has been made as part of a technical interview by Nexo, following a given task.

 The app comes in a monorepo and is composed of: